 Welcome to the Department of Psychology!

 The field of psychology is dedicated to the scientific study of human behaviour, thoughts, feelings and actions from social, developmental and biological perspectives.
 Its teaching at the university dates back to before 1950 when it was conducted in a joint Philosophy/Psychology department.
 In 1968, psychology became a founding department of the Faculty of Social Sciences.
 Since that time, the Department has contributed to developing the discipline both locally and internationally through dedicated teaching and research work often in collaboration with colleagues from different parts of the world.
-According to the QS World University Rankings by Subject in 2019, Psychology at HKU ranks first in Asia.
+According to the 2020 QS World University Rankings by subject, Psychology at the HKU ranks 31 in the world, and ranks first in Asia according to the 2021 Times Higher Education Word University Rankings.

 Psychology at HKU is represented by 20 faculty members with different areas of expertise, including clinical psychology/neuropsychology, cognitive psychology/neuroscience, educational and developmental psychology, experimental psychopathology, as well as social/health psychology.
 In each area, faculty members apply scientific methods in laboratories or field settings.
 They conduct world-class research in a variety of areas, and the Department is recognized as a leader in research for the region.
 Students benefit from being taught by leading scholars in their fields, and from having opportunities to be involved with cutting edge research.